 To select all the emails on-screen, click on the empty box on the upper left side of your inbox pane.
 It is located right underneath your search bar, and the first icon in a group of action buttons.

-When you click the box, all your emails should highlight to a different color.
+When you click the check box, ignoring all of the drop-down menu options, all your emails should highlight to a different color.
 Your highlight color will vary depending on your Gmail’s color scheme.

 You can also specify “all” when you select the empty box.
 To do this, click on the arrow next to the Select All box.
 This will give you access to a drop-down menu.